The rules about who can vote from overseas have changed.

-You can vote from overseas if you’re enrolled and one of the following statements is true:
+You can enrol and vote in the 2023 General Election from overseas if all the following statements are true:

-- New Zealand citizen who has been in New Zealand within the last 6 years, or
+- a New Zealand citizen who has been in New Zealand within the last 6 years

-- New Zealand permanent resident and have been in New Zealand in the last 4 years.
+- a New Zealand permanent resident who has been in New Zealand within the last 4 years.

-After the 2023 election the eligibility criteria will change back to the current settings of 3 years for New Zealand citizens and 12 months for New Zealand permanent residents.
+After the 2023 General Election the eligibility criteria will change back to the previous settings of 3 years for New Zealand citizens and 12 months for New Zealand permanent residents.